assetto-corsa-web/acweb/README.md

 5. start the Docker container:

 ```
-sudo docker run -d --net=host kugel/acweb
+sudo docker run -d --net=host -v /ac/install/path:/ac kugel/acweb
 ```

 This will use a MySQL database installed on your host machine.
 To use a MySQL database running in a container, please rever to the official [MySQL image](https://hub.docker.com/_/mysql/).
+To run server instances, you need to mount the Assetto Corsa installation directory (containing the binary) to /ac.
+In the UI set the execution path (Settings -> AC server folder) to /ac.

 ## Manual installation